OpenBMB/UltraLink/README.md

 <details><summary> <b> Performance </b> </summary>
 <p>

-We report three evaluations in this section: multilingual HumanEval, MGSM, and OMGEval.
+We report 6 evaluations in this section: multilingual HumanEval, MGSM, OMGEval, ARC, Hellaswag and MMLU.
+Natural language generation performance is evaluated by HumanEval MGSM and OMGEval, while natural language understanding is evaluated by ARC, Hellaswag and MMLU.
 Evaluations of modern LLMs may be biased and affected by many factors, we are also actively working on more comprehensive evaluation methods.

 ### Multilingual HumanEval